KoStard/HermesCLI/design_docs/CLI_argument_extensions_alternatives.md

 - We'll keep the term "add" for methods like `add_text`, `add_file`, etc., as it's clear and consistent with the Builder pattern.
 - For the main class that manages context providers, we could consider names like `ContextManager` or `ContextOrchestrator`.

+Decision: Use `ContextOrchestrator` for the class managing context providers.

 These naming decisions will be reflected in our implementation of the base classes and throughout the project.